sage-code/eve/manual/composite.md

 **Literal**

-A text literal can be defined on multiple lines and will preserve the end of line.
+A text literal can be defined on multiple lines and will preserve the end of line but will cut the indentation.

 ```
 ** declaration example of a text literal